hoppscotch/docs/content/en/features/parameters.md

 **In the URL field:**

-- To add Query parameters ,append `?` to the end of the request URL
+- To add Query parameters, append `?` to the end of the request URL
-- add parameter `id=1` , if adding multiple parameters separate them with `&`
+- add parameter `id=1`, if adding multiple parameters separate them with `&`

 Like so: